A Guide to National Prescription Drug Take-Back Day

-According to the 2017 National Survey on Drug Use and Health, 6 million Americans misused controlled prescription drugs.
-And many people are getting their pills through friends or relatives, often by raiding the family medicine cabinet.
+According to the 2018 National Survey on Drug Use and Health, 9.9 million Americans misused controlled prescription drugs.
+Even more shocking, many people are getting their pills through friends or relatives, often by going to the family medicine cabinet.

 How can I get involved?

 The DEA’s National Prescription Drug Take Back Day takes place nationally every fall and spring.
 All you need to do is take your unused or expired prescriptions to one of the designated drop-off locations throughout Michigan.

 When does it take place?

 The DEA will hold the fall National Prescription Drug Take Back Day on Saturday, October 26 from 10 a.m. to 2 p.m.

 Why drop off my prescription drugs?
 Can’t I just throw them away